WHAT ARE THE DATES OF THE 2019 NEWCASTLE WRITERS FESTIVAL?

 For information on bus, ferry and train services in Newcastle City, visit the Transport NSW website

 Yes.
-The Festival Information Desk will be located in Wheeler Place, outside the Civic Theatre.
+The Festival Information Desk will be located in Wheeler Place, outside the Civic Theatre and in the Foyer of City Hall, outside the Concert Hall.
 Lost property, information about the program, venue and other general information will be available here.

 HOW LONG DO THE EVENTS LAST?